PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Related Work

 \section{Related Work}

-In this section, we first detail dialogue systems related to emotional support conversation.
+In this section, we first detail some existing proposed methods for the emotional support conversation.
 Then, because we utilize retrieved exemplars to guide generation and take a latent variable to solve the one-to-many issue of strategy, we will elaborate retrieve-based generation and one-to-many issue in dialogue system.